KHU-VLL/GLAD/README.md

 # GLAD: Global-Local View Alignment and Background Debiasing for Unsupervised Video Domain Adaptation with Large Domain Gap [WACV 2024]
 ![method](resources/method.jpg)

+## Abstract
+In this work, we tackle the challenging problem of unsupervised video domain adaptation (UVDA) for action recognition.
+We specifically focus on scenarios with **a substantial domain gap**, in contrast to existing works primarily deal with small domain gaps between labeled source domains and unlabeled target domains.

+So, contributions of this work is 2-fold.

+### 1. Introduces Kinetics→BABEL.
+To establish a more realistic setting, we introduce a novel UVDA scenario, denoted as **Kinetics→BABEL**, with a more considerable domain gap in terms of both temporal dynamics and background shifts.

+### 2. Introduces a method to tackle the challenging Kinetics→BABEL.
+- To tackle the temporal shift, i.e., action duration difference between the source and target domains, we propose a global-local view alignment approach.
+- To mitigate the background shift, we propose to learn temporal order sensitive representations by temporal order learning and background invariant representations by background augmentation.
+We empirically validate that the proposed method shows significant improvement over the existing methods on the Kinetics→BABEL dataset with a large domain gap.

 ## Installation
 We provide our working conda environment as an exported yaml file.
 ```bash